c19witness/uk-covid19-inquiry/2023-02-28_module-3/13_Submission_by_Mr_Simblet__KC.rst

 13. Submission by Mr Simblet, KC
 ================================

-**Mr Simblet**: My Lady, the Covid-19 Airborne Transmission Alliance (CATA) thanks you for granting this application for Core Participant status in Module 3.
+**Mr Simblet**: My Lady, the Covid-19 :outline:`airborne` Transmission Alliance (CATA) thanks you for granting this application for Core Participant status in Module 3.
 CATA looks forward to assisting this Inquiry in pursuing an effective investigation, and to that end we've submitted comprehensive and what we hope are helpful written submissions.

 We very much hope that those will be published on the Inquiry's website and we hope others will read them.